 Will COVID-19 change what the public expect of government?

-The data used in this study are a mixture of existing data from historical waves of the British Social Attitudes (BSA) survey, a high-quality, random probability face-to-face survey, and new data collected using the random-probability NatCen Panel - a panel of people recruited from the BSA survey.
+The data used in this study are a mixture of existing data from previous waves of the British Social Attitudes (BSA) survey, a high-quality, random probability face-to-face survey, and new data collected on two separate occasions using the random-probability NatCen Panel - a panel of people recruited from the BSA survey.
 Those agreeing to join the Panel are then invited to take part in additional short surveys covering a range of different topics either online or over the phone.
 By using a probability-based sample and allowing those without internet access to take part this design reduces the risk of bias compared to online-only surveys which exclude those who do not have access to, or are less confident using, the internet or surveys using convenience samples which are more likely to include people who are more ‘available’ or particularly want to express their views.

 Fieldwork for the first, ‘post-lockdown’, survey wave took place between 2 and 26 July 2020.
 A total of 2,413 people took part in the survey representing a 68% survey response rate among those invited to take part.
 Taking account of nonresponse at the BSA interview and at the point of recruitment to the panel, the overall response rate was 15%.
 Meanwhile, fieldwork for the second, ‘end of lockdown’ survey was conducted between 10 June and 4 July 2021 when 2,217 people responded, representing 82% of those Invited to take part and 13% pf those originally selected for interview on BSA.
 Of those participating the first survey, 2,063 also responded to the second one, representing an 85% re-interview rate.
 Use is also made of the 2020 British Social Attitudes survey, which was conducted between October and December 2020, in between the two surveys undertaken specifically for this project.

 February 2022: “A Turning Point in History?
 Social and Political Attitudes in Britain in the Wake of the Pandemic”